khuy747/Digital-Hourglass-with-STM32F103C8T6/README.md

 > Another thing to take consideration is the MPU address in **mpu6051.c** file in the `if (check == 112) // 0x68 will be returned by the sensor if everything goes well
 ` line.
 If you use the authentic MPU6050, you should change 112 to 0x68.
 (And if not, check the

+## How it works

+The system operates based on a non-blocking loop (using `HAL_GetTick`) to simulate sand physics in real-time:

+1. **Virtual Matrix Representation**: A 16x16 matrix is defined to simulate the coordinate system where each LED represents a "sand particle".
+2. **Sensor Data Acquisition**: Raw data from the **MPU6050** is read via **I2C1** to determine the tilt angle (Ax, Ay).
+3. **State Determination**: Based on the tilt angle, the system defines 4 orientations (Up, Down, Left, Right) to set the "gravity vector".
+4. **Sand Flow Logic (Source/Sink)**: The system checks if sand should flow from the upper chamber to the lower chamber based on the current orientation.
+5. **Boundary & Collision Check**: Before moving, each particle checks if the target coordinate is within the matrix boundary and if it is already occupied.
+6. **Optimized Scanning**: To avoid the "line-effect" (particles moving multiple steps in one frame), the matrix is scanned in a specific order (e.g., from bottom to top for downward gravity).
+7. **Display Rendering**: The 16x16 world data is "packed" into a byte-stream and sent to the **MAX7219** drivers via **SPI1** to be displayed on the 8x8 LED matrices.

 ## Project Structure
 `Code_STM32` : The STM32 Code